 Today is that day, and it’s also a dark, cloudy day; the kind of day almost nobody likes or can feel comfortable enduring.
 Even though there’s a bright clear sky above the clouds, the fact we lowly humans are trapped below them can feel claustrophobic and depressing.
 Sakura is literally and figuratively “under the weather.”

-Sakura tries her darndest to power through it, because she’s Sakura, even convincing Touya to let her go to school despite his misgivings and the warmth of her forehead.
+Because she’s Sakura, she tries her darndest to power through it, even convincing Touya to let her go to school despite his misgivings and the warmth of her forehead.
 She’s also worried her dad will skip out on an important archaeological trip, so makes him promise not to tell him she’s under the weather.